Abdoul-razaqYussufMbalamula/smart-ev-research-platform/README.md

 **Supervisor:** Professor, VGTU Automotive Engineering Laboratory **Platform:** First-generation Smart Fortwo MC01 — VIN WME01MC01YHO05839

-This project is supervised academic research.
+This project is supervised by academic research.
 All procurement, high-voltage design, and powered testing decisions are subject to professor review and sign-off before implementation.